 The Shakespeare Institute in Stratford on Avon contains our world-renowned research and reference collection for the study of Shakespeare and the Elizabethan theatre.

 Cadbury Research Library: Special Collections hold an important collection of rare printed books illustrating the history of book production, including some incunabula as well as examples of the output of some early publishers such as Baskerville, Bodoni, Kelmscott and Foulis Presses.
-Among the manuscripts and archives are the papers of a number of more recent authors such as John Ruskin, Francis Brett Young, Maria Edgeworth and David Lodge
+Among the manuscripts and archives are the papers of a number of more recent authors such as Francis Brett Young, Maria Edgeworth, David Lodge, Jean Overton Fuller, Martin Booth, Henry Reed, John Sommerfield, Harriet Martineau, and the Sceptre Press Archive.

 For further information on collection holdings or for advice on how to access our English collections, please contact: